How to Get Buy-in Through Socialising Your Performance MeasuresOctober 19, 2010 by Stacey Barr

 TIP: When you socialise your performance measures, do it in an open space for people to mill around and come and go as it suits them.

 So basically, socialising your performance measures means using a social process that acknowledges that people are people and that buy-in is not something you can get, it’s something you have to let happen by removing the typical obstacles.
+In PuMP, we use the Measure Gallery as the vehicle for socialising a team’s performance measures.

 Connect with Stacey